Leading the future of journalism

 Our program is intensive, creation-heavy and meant to get you into the career you love as soon as possible, with everything you need to hit the ground running.

 MS in Journalism Curriculum

-Students must complete 36 credits for the master of science in journalism.
+To earn the master’s degree, students must complete 36 credits with a minimum 3.0 GPA and no grade less than a C. Any course with a grade of less than C must be retaken.
 Full-time students can complete the program in one calendar year.
 Part-time students can do it in two.

 Program of Study

 |Select one: JRN 501 or an elective from those available in consultation with your adviser.|